-Kaynes' proposal for Rs 3,307 cr semiconductor unit at Sanand gets Govt nod
+Kaynes' proposal for Rs 3,307 cr semiconductor unit at Sanand gets govt nod

 Addressing reporters after the Union Cabinet meeting, IT Minister Ashwini Vaishnaw noted that a complete semiconductor ecosystem is coming up in India under the India Semiconductor Mission, and promised that the country will take a long-term view of this "foundational" sector and increase the outlay, as needed.

+"Yet another boost to India's efforts towards becoming a hub for semiconductors.
+The Cabinet approves one more semiconductor unit under the India Semiconductor Mission.
+To be set up in Sanand, this will cater to a wide range of sectors and also give employment to several youth," Prime Minister Narendra Modi said in a post on X.

-He likened the semiconductor industry to steel and chemicals industries which feed into many other allied sectors, and said the sector will be "crucial" for India's growth and the industrial production blueprint of the country.
+Vaishnaw likened the semiconductor industry to steel and chemicals industries, which feed into many other allied sectors, and said the sector will be "crucial" for India's growth and the industrial production blueprint of the country.

 The plant will also cater to chips related to the power sector.
 The company has already acquired land in Sanand, Gujarat for the project, and construction will start soon.